21120499/MMTNC-DA3/README.md

-#Notification:
+# Notification:
-This project is modified from: ...
-The purpose of the project is academic purposes only That is the CI/CD experiment in software development
+This project is modified from: https://github.com/Polymer/shop.git The purpose of the project is academic purposes only That is the CI/CD experiment in software development

-# SHOP
+# SHOP-CI/DC DEMO

 Shop is a sample e-commerce [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).